 Loaded Dice – Rhyl-based blues and alcohol inspired band (1987-91) formed by Lancastrian exile Chris Stringer (later Sub Contractors).
 Orig line-up featured Sully (drms), who in the early days acted as a self-contained support act by reciting obscene poetry prior to the band’s set.
 Other on-off members inc Karl Bentham (Dirty Dogs) and Stringer’s cousin Neil Morris (gtr) (Sub Contractors), Jim Taylor (bass) (Misery Brothers, Informers, Comfy Chairs), Prestatyn based polymath Colin Beck (Sub Contractors) on guitar, bass and finally drums, and Martin Hamilton (gtr).
 The band name which was never copyrighted has since been heisted by rather more successful Essex, Midlands and Dolgellau based namesakes.

-Load of Mischief – legendary biker’s pub in Rhyl, now the legendary punk’s pub The Dudley Arms.
-It was rumoured that you could any part of any motorcycle through contacts at the pub!
+Load of Mischief – legendary biker’s pub in Rhyl, became the legendary punk’s pub The Dudley Arms.
+It was rumoured that you could any part of any motorcycle through contacts at the pub! (now called Cob & Pen)